cvs-health/testaro/README.md

 ## Origin

-Work on the custom tests in this package began in 2017, and work on the multi-package federation that Testaro implements began in early 2018.
+Work on the custom tests in this package began in 2017, and work on the multi-package ensemble that Testaro implements began in early 2018.
 These two aspects were combined into the [Autotest](https://github.com/jrpool/autotest) package in early 2021 and into the more single-purpose packages, Testaro and Testilo, in January 2022.

 ## Etymology

 “Testaro” means “collection of tests” in Esperanto.

 /*
-  © 2021–2023 CVS Health and/or one of its affiliates.
+  © 2021–2024 CVS Health and/or one of its affiliates.
 All rights reserved.

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal